 The BAAQMD has adopted separate thresholds to evaluate receptor exposure to DPM emissions.
-The substantial DPM threshold defined by the BAAQMD is the probability of contracting cancer for the maximum exposed individual exceeding 10 in 1 million, or the ground-level concentrations of noncarcinogenic TACs resulting in a hazard index greater than 1 for the maximum exposed individual.
-The BAAQMD has adopted an incremental concentration-based significance threshold to evaluate receptor exposure to localized PM2.5, where a substantial contribution is defined as PM2.5 exhaust (diesel and gasoline) concentrations exceeding 0.3 $\mu$ g/m3.
-The BAAQMD's cumulative cancer risk threshold is 100 cases per million and its noncancer thresholds are a hazard index of greater than 10.0 and a PM2.5 concentration of greater than 0.8 $\mu$ g/m3.
+The "substantial" DPM threshold defined by the BAAQMD is the probability of contracting cancer for the maximum exposed individual exceeding 10 in 1 million, or the ground-level concentrations of noncarcinogenic TACs resulting in a hazard index greater than 1 for the maximum exposed individual.
+The "substantial" DPM threshold defined by the BAAQMD and MBARD is the probability of contracting cancer for the maximum exposed individual exceeding 10 in 1 million, or the ground-level concentrations of noncarcinogenic TACs resulting in a hazard index greater than 1 for the maximum exposed individual.
+SJVAPCD's hazard index is also greater than 1 for the maximum exposed individual, but its cancer risk threshold is 20 in 1 million.

+The BAAQMD has adopted an incremental concentration-based significance threshold to evaluate receptor exposure to localized PM{2.5}, where a "substantial" contribution is defined as PM{2.5} exhaust (diesel and gasoline) concentrations exceeding 0.3 μ g/m3.
+PM10 from earthmoving activities is expected to be significant without dust control measures.
+The SJVAPCD also requires dust control measures to reduce fugitive PM{2.5} and PM10 during construction activities.

+The BAAQMD's cumulative cancer risk threshold is 100 cases per million and its noncancer thresholds are a hazard index of greater than 10.0 and a $PM{2.5}$ concentration of greater than 0.8 μ g/m3.
+Neither the MBARD nor the SJVAPCD has adopted cumulative health risk thresholds.

 Table 3.3-5 summarizes the cancer and noncancer health risk thresholds used in the analysis.